academe/wc-multiple-packages/readme.txt

 = 1.1.1 =
 * Refactor to use (eager-loading) singletons.
-* Only load settings class whwn in admin area.
+* Only load settings class when in admin area.

 = 1.1.0 =
 * PHP fixes